 Powerheads are pretty similar to water filters.
 They pump water at high pressure and release water with a barrow stream head.
 Likewise, circulating pumps are identical, but they do not produce high water pressure.

-Wave makers, however, can create both high and low pressure with the ability to control flow.
-So, in my opinion, if you are looking for something to create water current and save energy, wave makers are the best among the three options.
+Wavemakers, however, can create both high and low pressure with the ability to control flow.
+So, in my opinion, if you are looking for something to create a water current and save energy, wave makers are the best among the three options.

 Q. When Don’t I Need A Wave Maker?

 Let’s see.
-Wave makers are not a mandatory aquarium tool.
-You can always ditch it you like, especially if you have a freshwater aquarium.
+Wave makers are not mandatory aquarium tools.
+You can always ditch it if you like, especially if you have a freshwater aquarium.